lsilverwolf/Lab3/README.md

 Notice that you need to explicitly ask the user for all of these permissions.
 It is the #1 debugging problem with sensors (aka people forget to ask for permission and then cannot figure out why they can't access the sensor), so just keep it in the back of your mind.

+### GPS

 Next, let's take a look at one of the sensors, GPS.
+Note that the classes used here are specifically for use with this lab, i.e. we provide several wrapper classes.
+Working with location is hard!
+We won't reinvent the wheel.

 ```java
 public class GPSActivity extends Activity {